 What other cheap TVs are available?

-Sceptre TVs aren't aren't the only budget TVs available.
+Sceptre TVs aren't the only budget TVs available.
 You can currently pick up some great bargains on TVs of all sizes from a range of retailers.

 We've picked out a few of the most noteworthy cheap TV deals online right now for you below.